csteinmetz1/flowEQ/README.md

 Manual mode provides the user with direct control of the five band parametric equalizer using the controls at the bottom of the plugin.
 Unfortunately, the framework does not currently provide a means to link the parameters of the manual equalizer with the intelligent equalizer.

-In a future implementation (via JUCE), the user will be able to seamlessly switch between interacting with the decoder and see those parameters updated in real-time on the full manual parametric equalizer below.
+In a future implementation (via [JUCE](https://juce.com/)), the user will be able to seamlessly switch between interacting with the decoder and see those parameters updated in real-time on the full manual parametric equalizer below.
 This will enable users to quickly search the latent space with the decoder for a relevant timbre and then tweak it further with the manual controls.

+Each of the five bands features an **Active** checkbox.
+Un-checking one of these will deactivate the respective band.
+This is applicable both in *Manual* mode as well as *Traverse* and *Semantic*, although it may prove less useful in the later two.

 ### Additional controls